Apurbo73/Create-Binary-String/README.md

 Output the **maximum number of coins** that can be achieved for each test case by choosing the best `0`/`1` count combination and best interaction type (`C` or `D`).

 ---
+This program finds the maximum coins you can earn by forming a binary string of length N using 0s and 1s.
+Each 0 gives A coins, each 1 gives B coins, and each interaction between 0s and 1s can either earn C coins (for 0-1 pairs) or D coins (for 1-0 pairs).

+For every possible number of 0s (from 0 to N), it calculates how many 1s there are and then computes the total coins using both types of interactions.
+It picks the better of the two and keeps track of the best overall result to print the maximum coins possible for each test case.